The 22nd most popular snowboarding destination in France.

 To reach the snowboarding at the Meribel ski domaine by air, fly in to Lyon Saint Exupery airport.
 Take the train to Moutiers Salin Brides les Bains and then the hourly bus 18km to Meribel.
 In addition, there is a shuttle bus from Lyon Saint Exupery airport to Meribel that operates on Friday, Saturday and Sunday only.
 The village of Meribel Centre is the best location, and inparticular, the Chalet-Hotel de L'Adray make a great base right in the slopes.
 There is a convenient ski bus that loops through the Meribel villages.

 Note, there are access lifts from the lower valley town of Brides-Les Bains.
 Also, you may find that Meribel is quite popular with tourists from the UK, so it may not be quite the classical French resort experience.

 TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
 After dark, the bus runs infrequently, if at all.
 Therefore, you will need to take a cab from the train station to the resort.
 If you plan to fly into Lyon, you may want to check the train schedule before buying your flight to make sure there is a convenient transfer.
 If you plan to arrive Friday through Sunday, the shuttle Altibus might be a more convenient option.
 Since there are not many trains or buses up into this region, you are highly encouraged to advance purchase tickets and reserve your seat.

-Overall, Meribel is the 22nd most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Meribel is the 22nd most popular snowboard & freeride destination of all 47 snowboarding resorts in France.
 Several of the better snowboarding resorts are nearby Meribel including Courchevel, Val Thorens and Orelle.